-The Florida-Alabama TPO created the Public Participation Plan (PPP) to provide guidelines for achieving optimal engagement of the public when developing major planning documents and programs.
+The Bay County TPO created the Public Participation Plan (PPP) to provide guidelines for achieving optimal engagement of the public when developing major planning documents and programs.
 Quality public participation is solicited early and continues throughout the planning process, helping to avoid, minimize, and mitigate negative project impacts while providing the best solutions for the community.
 Public input is often used in the development of plan or program goals, objectives, criteria, and overall recommendations to the TPO board.
-The Florida-Alabama TPO Public Participation Plan can be viewed in Appendix IV of this document.
+The Bay County TPO Public Participation Plan can be viewed in Appendix IV of this document.

-The primary goals of the Florida-Alabama TPO PPP are to:
+The primary goals of the Bay County TPO PPP are to:

-INFORM THE PUBLIC: Inform the public, to the maximum extent possible with available resources, of opportunities to participate in the transportation decision-making process.
+INFORM THE PUBLIC Inform the public, to the maximum extent possible with available resources, of opportunities to participate in the transportation decision-making process.

-INVOLVE THE PUBLIC: Involve the public early and often in the transportation planning process.
-INCLUDE THE PUBLIC: Reach out to the geographical, organizational, and demographic communities that compose the TPO study area to increase the public's opportunity to participate in developing transportation plans and services.
+INVOLVE THE PUBLIC Involve the public early and often in the transportation planning process.
+INCLUDE THE PUBLIC Reach out to the geographical, organizational, and demographic communities that compose the TPO study area to increase the public's opportunity to participate in developing transportation plans and services.

-IMPROVE THE PUBLIC PARTICIPATION PROCESS: Continually identify and implement ways to improve the public participation process.
+IMPROVE THE PUBLIC PARTICIPATION PROCESS Continually identify and implement ways to improve the public participation process.

-The PPP is assessed and reviewed annually to ensure effectiveness as trends and technologies change.
-All major or minor changes proposed for the plan initiate a 45-day review period.
+The PPP is assessed on a quarterly basis to ensure effectiveness as trends and technologies change.
+All major or minor changes proposed for the plan are reviewed annually and implementation of major updates initiates a 45-day public review period.
 Changes to the plan will be posted online.
 A link to the document with changes will be provided to the TPO board, advisory committees, interested parties, and partners.